 “They really appreciated my hard work and wanted to grow me in the company.
 It was an amazing offer and a tremendous vote of confidence,” she says.

-The apprenticeship, that helps aspiring hospitality trainees gain the knowledge and know-how they need to run the show effectively, covers bar and restaurant sales, specialist wine knowledge and menu matching, staff supervision, stock control, advanced restaurant service and staff supervision, health, safety and security practices, food safety, legal compliance for a licenced premises, and more.
+The apprenticeship, that helps aspiring hospitality trainees gain the knowledge and know-how they need to run the show effectively, covers bar and restaurant sales, specialist wine knowledge and menu matching, stock control, advanced restaurant service and staff supervision, health, safety and security practices, food safety, legal compliance for a licenced premises, and more.

 Shakira successfully completed the apprenticeship in only two years.
 She says she was impressed at just how direct and easy it was to learn and upskill on the job – the last time she’d studied was at a tertiary institution for her Diploma in Tourism.